01Tile Installation Tools: Manual Cutter

 Another useful and easy to use tile tool.
 Tile pincers or nippers are used to enlarge holes in tiles and form tile edges.
 Start by scoring the tile with a tile cutter and then use the nippers to cut the tile to the desired shape.
 Tile nippers are recommended for making circular patterns on ceramic tiles.
 Some nippers are part of leveling kits, like the one listed in the next step.
 Remember, when using tile nippers is all about making it precise and calmly, going too fast might damage the tile.

 04Tile Level Installation Kit

 This is one of my favorites.
 The tile installation tool kit has all the necessary small tools a tile installer needs.
 Starting with tile strips, designed to guarantee the grout joint width and that are used in conjunction with quick caps that distribute the tile weight.
 The cap eliminates the time spent on checking that the tiles installation is all at the same height and leveled.
-Tile nippers are also part of the kit helping you distribute and leveling the weight of the tile.
-Rubi tools offer a very nice leveling kit.
+Tile nippers are also part of the kit helping you distribute and level the weight of the tile.
+Rubi tools offers a very nice leveling kit.

 05Tile Tools: Rubber Buckets

 Use rubber buckets to mix your mortar.
 Rubber buckets are easier to clean than pails, stackable and easy to carry.
 These buckets, although not necessarily only as a tile installation tool, are used to mix cement, carry materials and store minor stuff for tomorrow's work.
 Buckets are available in multiple sizes and volumes.